Fusion Teas

 1/2 tablespoon cinnamon for topping

 Preheat oven to 350 degrees.
-In a saucepan on medium heat, heat tea and cream together until simmering.
+In a saucepan on medium heat, heat the tea and cream together until simmering.
 Strain tea leaves.
 Then whisk in sugar and egg yolks until well blended.
 Pour the liquid into 4 small ramekins.
-Place the ramekins into a large roasting pan filled with boiling water until hot water comes halfway up the sides of the ramekins.
+Place the ramekins into a large roasting pan filled with boiling water until the water comes halfway up the sides of the ramekins.
 Bake at 350 degrees just until the crème brulee is set, but still wiggly in the center, approximately 40 to 45 minutes.

-Remove the ramekins from the roasting pan and refrigerate for at least 2 hours and up to 2 days.Remove the crème brulee from the refrigerator for at least 30 minutes prior to browning the sugar on top.
-Mix together cinnamon and sugar and spoon equally overtop the 4 ramekins dishes.
+Remove the ramekins from the roasting pan and refrigerate for at least 2 hours and up to 2 days.
+Remove the crème brulee from the refrigerator for at least 30 minutes prior to browning the sugar on top.
+Mix together cinnamon and sugar and spoon equally over the 4 ramekin dishes.
 To caramelize the top of the creme brulee, use a kitchen torch to melt the sugar and form a crispy top.

 Join the Conversation